notscrappie/evelyn-music-module/README.md

 ## About

-This repository contains the music system used for Evelyn powered by erela.js.
+This repository contains the old music system used for Evelyn powered by erela.js.
+As erela.js has been officially discontinued, Evelyn has moved onto using Kazagumo/Shoukaku for her music system.
+Since then, this system has entered legacy mode and will no longer receive updates or any sort of support from me.

 ## Features